amanzholov8/atak-ui/DP2.md

 1. HMW ease the experience of keeping track of a dance sequence?

 ## Solution Ideas
-(top 3 solutions are in bold)

 ### HMW help the user to find suitable audio track?

-1. **Allow users to edit songs and combine components of different songs together.**
+1. Allow users to edit songs and combine components of different songs together.

-	**Selection criteria**: To get a perfect song for your dance, there is a high chance you will need to edit a song or combine several songs together.
 1. Have a database of songs with tags and allow users to search by tags.
 1. Allow the user to upload the songs from the memory of the device he or she is using.
 1. Add a precise description of each song(genre, bpm).